-As one of the best law firms, we specialized in following areas.
+As one of the best law firms, we specialized in the following areas.

 MARRIAGE / DIVORCE / MAINTENANCE / CHILD CUSTODY / ADOPTION / GUARDIANSHIP / FAMILY MATTERS ACROSS PAKISTAN & WORLDWIDE: